juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 * This can be done step by step

-* Or with <a href = "https://medium.com/robocar-store/how-to-install-a-virtual-donkey-car-on-your-pc-using-docker-9e4e4fcf718a">docker</a> (I'd recomend to use docker because it worked for me)
+* Or with <a href = "https://medium.com/robocar-store/how-to-install-a-virtual-donkey-car-on-your-pc-using-docker-9e4e4fcf718a">docker</a> (For this project a docker image from docker-hub is used)

 ### 2.- Install Donkey Simulator for <a href = "https://youtu.be/J6Ll5Obtuxk">linux</a> or <a href = "https://youtu.be/wqQMmHVT8qw">windows</a>